MLB's postseason is on the way, but first, a photo finish for the NL wild-card race awaits Monday

 The best-of-three wild-card format is in its third season.
 The format was changed in 2022 from the sudden death one-game format that was in place since 2012 with the exception of the COVID-19 pandemic-affected 2020 season.

-Six teams each from the American League and National League will qualify for the postseason, including the three division winners in each league.
-The three wild-card teams in each league will be the teams with the best record that didn’t win their division.
+Six teams each from the American League and National League qualify for the postseason, including the three division winners in each league.
+The three wild-card teams in each league are the teams with the best record that didn’t win their division.

-The top two division winners with the best records in each league will get a bye and don’t have to play in the wild-card round.
+The top two division winners with the best records in each league get a bye and don’t have to play in the wild-card round.
 Those four teams get a few days of rest.
-Right now, that would be the Yankees and Guardians in the American League and the Phillies and Dodgers in the National League.
+Those teams are the Yankees and Guardians in the American League and the Phillies and Dodgers in the National League.

 The wild-card round will feature four series: The No. 6 seed will play at the No. 3 seed in both the AL and NL.
 The No. 5 seed will play at the No. 4 seed.